FactorySimPy/FactorySimPy/docs/basic_components.md

  **States**

- During its operation, machine transitions through the following states:
+ During its operation, machine transitions through many states depending on the action of the machine and the worker threads.
+Machine transitions through the following states:

 1. "SETUP_STATE": Initialization or warm-up phase before item processing starts.

-2. "IDLE_STATE": When the machine doesnot have any item to process as the input edge is empty
+2. "IDLE_STATE": When the machine doesnot have any worker thread that is currently getting processed or are in blocked state

 3. "PROCESSING_STATE": Active state where items are being processed.
+If atleast one thread is in processing state, then the machine is in "PROCESSING_STATE"

-4. "BLOCKED_STATE": The machine is blocked, when the input edge is full or unavilable .
+4. "BLOCKED_STATE": The machine is blocked, only when all its worker_threads are in "BOCKED_STATE"

+The worker threadS also transitions through "PROCESSING_STATE", where it is actively processing items and "BLOCKED_STATE", when it is finished processing but waiting for an output edge to push the item to.

 **Usage**